department-of-veterans-affairs/va.gov-team/products/disability/526ez/engineering_research/ITF_async_proposal.md

 ## Axioms
 - We are building this to interact with lighthouse
 - We want the queuing to be on our end (not LH)
-- We need 100% ITF retention and retriablity
+- We need 100% ITF retention and retryability
 - Must not affect functionality of ITF outside of 526
-- Sidekiq is not stable enough to be a persistant data source relative to what ITFs NEED to be created
+- Sidekiq is not stable enough to be a persistent data source relative to what ITFs NEED to be created
 - We cannot lie to the user (we can no longer say ITF was created)

 ## A User Facing Change?

 For the front end we need to create a new state that shows the user that an ITF is **going to be created**.
 We can't use the existing success state, as this implies we have already created the ITF, wich could be a legal can of worms if for some reason we fail.
 Given this new state, we will almost certainly:
-- want to notify the user when the ITF is successfully created
+- want to notify the user when the ITF is Successfuly created
 - need to go through the collab cycle

 Here is a summary of the change